Initiative-Progress/easyenvi/README.md

 * Thanks to [Herve Mignot](https://github.com/HerveMignot) for his advice on using `fsspec`.
 * Thanks to [Nizar Fawal](https://www.linkedin.com/in/nizar-fawal/) for encouraging me to deploy this package as a Pypi library.
+* Thanks to [Julien Lambert](https://www.linkedin.com/in/julien--lambert/) for the code snippets and feedback.

 ## Future Improvements